You are here

 Asynchronous Development of Twice Exceptional Students

-Our academic enrichment programs are designed to support the development of talent in high ability, gifted, and talented learners.
-For specific details regarding the Rising PreK through Rising 10th Grade Programs visit our Children's Programs pages.
-The LAgniappe Educators Conference is the South's premier conference for educators and parents of high ability/gifted learners.
+The LAgniappe Educators Conference is the South's premier conference for educators and parents of high-ability/gifted learners.
 This annual conference offers an opportunity for in-depth learning from the leaders in the field of gifted education.
 For more details visit the LAgniappe page.

 Programs for Master's in Gifted Education and Doctor of Education Exceptional Learner Concentration!
 See below for More Information!